AmannSingh/expense-tracker/README.md

 # expense-tracker
-A static expense tracker built by following Maximilian Schwarzmüller react course.
+An expense tracker built by using react